buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuilding.md

 Figure 2 describes the heights and elevations of the _IfcBuilding_.
 It is used to provide the height above sea level of the project height datum for this building, that is, the internal height 0.00.
 The height 0.00 is often used as a building internal reference height and equal to the floor finish level of the ground floor.

-* base elevation of building provided by: _IfcBuilding.ElevationOfRefHeight_, it is usually the top of construction slab
-* base elevation of terrain at the perimeter of the building provided by: _IfcBuilding.ElevationOfTerrain_, it is usually the minimum elevation is sloped terrain
 * total height of building, also referred to as ridge height (top of roof structure, e.g the ridge against terrain): provided by Qto_BuildingBaseQuantities with Name="Height"
 * eaves height of building (base of roof structure, e.g the eaves against terrain): provided by Qto_BuildingBaseQuantities with Name="EavesHeight"